 About New Visions Toronto

-Currently, our residential program provides homes for 57 individuals in 15 locations throughout the Toronto area.
+Our residential program offers homes for 57 individuals in 15 locations throughout the Toronto area.
 Living within a community encourages interaction with others and presents opportunities for individuals to participate in their communities and be valued for their contributions.
+At New Visions Toronto, we strive to deliver the best support possible in a home-like environment, where integration and normalization are at the core of everything we do.

 New Visions Toronto is primarily funded by the Ministry of Community and Social Services.
 Our children’s home is licensed yearly by the Ministry of Children and Youth Services.
 We also receive a small amount of funding from the Ministry of Health and Long-Term Care via the Toronto Central Local Health Integration Network.
 However, funding from the provincial government does not sufficiently cover all expenses.
 We play a critical role in the lives of the people we support.
 We believe that all individuals, regardless of ability, are capable of growth and change.
 But to make this happen, we need the full support of family, friends, and the community at large.
 We have an ongoing need for therapeutic equipment, wheelchair-accessible vans, computers, maintaining our properties and much more.